-Besides being highly focused on Human-Centered Design, our first step was, as expected, to define the sector where we would operate.
-After much brainstorming together with the client, we decided to focus completely on the agricultural sector.
+Aside from focusing heavily on Human-Centered Design, our first step, as expected, was to define the sector in which we would operate.
+After extensive brainstorming sessions with the client, we decided to focus our efforts entirely on this sector.

-The next phase was to dive deep into the reality of Angolan agriculture by researching, interviewing, and understanding the different perceptions, pain points, and expectations of all the agents involved: State, NGOs, small and large producers, agricultural workers, competitors, and so on.
-Considering all of this happened in the middle of the Covid-19 Pandemic, our trip to Angola was impossible to carry out, thus resulting in a 100% remote DPR (Digital Product Research).
+In the phase that followed, we conducted in-depth research, interviews, and analysis to better understand the various perspectives, pain points, and expectations of all the stakeholders involved, including the government, non-governmental organizations, small and large producers, farmworkers, and competitors.
+Considering that all this happened in the middle of the Covid-19 pandemic, our trip to Angola could not be carried out, resulting in a 100% remote DPR (Digital Product Research).

-In a more advanced phase, we faced a different challenge: how to combine digital innovation in a scenario of economic scarcity, lack of technological infrastructure, and, in some cases, even lack of knowledge?
+In the advanced phase of the project, we faced a new challenge: how to integrate digital innovations in a context of economic scarcity, limited technological infrastructure, and, in some cases, lack of knowledge?

-With Load’s help and expertise, our client got a proposal that was fully aligned with the initial business goals and with the expected potential: an innovative solution specifically thought on the reality of small agricultural producers in Angola.
-To summarize, it is a freemium digital platform where everyone in the agricultural sector is connected together through knowledge.
-This close connection allows people to have access to courses and online consultancy, remotely, or in person, helping everyone, from the small producer to improve his agricultural performance in all stages of the process, up to the large producer who will be able to boost his business thanks to varied knowledge and include production support to smaller producers.
+With LOAD’s support and expertise, our client received a proposal that was fully aligned with their original business goals and anticipated potential.
+Designed specifically to meet the needs of small agricultural producers in Angola, the solution takes the form of a freemium digital platform that connects all those involved in agriculture through knowledge.
+This close-knit community allows access to courses and online consultancy, remotely or in person, helping everyone from small producers to improve their agricultural performance at all stages of the process, to large-scale producers to boost their business thanks to varied knowledge and support smaller producers in production.

-The solution brings parallel benefits, such as the retention of young people in agriculture or an alternative way out for agronomists trained in academies who sometimes struggle to put their learnings into practice.
-For this solution, local partnerships should be developed with academies, the State, and other partners that can contribute to content production.
+The solution offers numerous benefits, including the retention of young people in agriculture or providing an alternative pathway for agronomists who struggle to apply their academic knowledge.
+For this solution, local partnerships should be developed with academies, the state, and other partners that can facilitate content production.